 CYCLE

-All castle lakes used in the Series will be tested for water quality to ensure they comply with the EU Bathing Water Directives listed here:
+All lakes used in the Castle Race Series are tested for water quality to ensure they comply with the EU Bathing Water Directive (2006/7/EC).

-The table below shows percentage compliance with the mandatory standards for total and faecal coliforms in England only and in the UK over the last decade.
+The table below shows percentage compliance with the mandatory standards in the UK over the last decade.

 Keep up to date with exclusive discounts, launches and news.